WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/README.md

 JavaScript is written primarily in version EMCA 5.1, not EMCA 6.
 (You'll see lots of `var`.)

+History developed over the course of an evolving curriculum, May - August 2018.

 Please see the **Learning Goals** document for details on material.

 ## Contact & credit